aznxluvlyguy4u/wiki1/Deploy to different environments.md

 - Rename the file: `serverless-template-dev.yml` back to `serverless.yml`

-- Undo the [uncommenting of the configurations](#markdown-header-1-Exclude-local-dependencies-from-deployable-archive) block in the `build.gradle` file.
+- Undo the changes / settings done in the [Mandatory steps for all environments](#markdown-header-mandatory-steps-for-all-environments).